 The researchers induced different emotional states in their Finnish and Taiwanese participants.
 Subsequently the participants were shown with pictures of human bodies on a computer, and asked to color the bodily regions whose activity they felt increasing or decreasing.

+The research was funded by European Research Council (ERC), The Academy of Finland and the Aalto University (aivoAALTO project).
 The results were published on 31 December (U.S. Eastern time) in the scientific journal Proceedings of The National Academy of Sciences of The United States of America (PNAS).

-- Original publication: www.pnas.org/content/early/2013/12/26/1321664111.full.pdf
+Original publication: https://www.pnas.org/content/pnas/early/2013/12/26/1321664111.full.pdf

-• Disabled World is strictly a news and information website provided for general informational purpose only and does not constitute medical advice.
+Disclaimer: Disabled World is strictly a news and information website provided for general informational purpose only and does not constitute medical advice.
 Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
+Please report outdated or inaccurate information to us.